dkatakyi/CapstoneRepo/README.md

-This is our university of regina capstone project.

-##ROMS – Room Occupancy Management System
+# Room Occupancy Management System (ROMS)

-Abstract:
+## Creators
+Daniel Takyi, Dwijen Kapadia Arpan Dhamane, Chiamaka Aligwekwe
+## Abstract
 The University of Regina Facilities Management department is in the process of updating its dashboard for a new energy consumption management system.
 One feature to incorporate is relating energy consumption with the occupancy in specific areas.
 Our project provides temperature measurement, noise and CO2 levels in a particular space and determines the occupancy in that area.